RTEMS/rtems-docs/filesystem/pathname_eval.rst

 *node_access*
     This element is filesystem specific.
 A filesystem can define and store any information necessary to identify a node at this location.
-This element is normally filled in by the filesystem’s evaluate routine.
-For the filesystem’s root node, the filesystem’s initilization routine should fill this in, and it should remain valid until the instance of the filesystem is unmounted.
+This element is normally filled in by the filesystem's evaluate routine.
+For the filesystem's root node, the filesystem's initilization routine should fill this in, and it should remain valid until the instance of the filesystem is unmounted.